 The casino area is surrounded by a Parisian village façade so you feel as though you are wasting your money in a park in the heart of the city.
 The ceiling is even painted to resemble the sky, lending to the feeling of openness.
 The turn of the century setting lends an air of romance and elegance that are probably missing from the real city at the turn of the millennium.
 When you come here you have to take some time to notice the little things like the ornate cherub statuettes holding up the light posts.
 Also notice the big things like the legs of the Eiffel Tower, which extend into the casino through the roof.
 They built the tower first and then built the casino around it.

 Once you register in the ornate white marble lobby, it's a short walk alongside the casino to the elevators.
-Standard rooms are not the biggest in town and compared to more modern affairs they are starting to feel a little frumpy (floral bedspreads?
-Really?).
-But they are more than adequate with one king or two queen beds, a couple of chairs, a writing desk, alarm clocks, high-speed Internet, irons and boards, and an armoire with a big TV featuring pay-per-view movies and other online services.
+"Classic" rooms are not the biggest in town and compared to more modern affairs they are a little frumpy.
+But they are more than adequate with one king or two queen beds, a couple of chairs, a writing desk, alarm clocks, high-speed Internet, irons and boards, and more.
 The bathrooms are average size with lots of marble, hair dryers, and your typical bath amenities.

 The up-market Red Rooms jazz up the furnishings with lots of purple tones.
 No, I'm just kidding.
 Red is the theme from the padded oversized headboards to the throws, drapes, and accent pillows.
 Funky suede lip-shaped couches are a fun touch.